sophiajoseraymond/citrix-virtual-apps-desktops-sdk/docs/Broker/Get-BrokerTag.md

 The BrokerTag object represents a single instance of a Tag associated to other objects.
 It contains the following properties:

-  * Description (System.String) Description of the tag.
+  * Description (System.String) Description of the tag

+  * IsUsedByGpo (System.Boolean?)
+Indicate if the tag is used by group policy

   * MetadataMap (System.Collections.Generic.Dictionary&lt;string, string&gt;) The metadata for this command.